DevilAguo0/hiddify/How-to-use-Reality-on-Hiddify.md

 ## Reality Server Names
 The server name used to simulate the destination of your traffic.
 You can choose one or more sites from the list on the review page.
 To use multiple sites, use `,` .
 Finally, suppose that the sites `www.yahoo.com` and `www.microsoft.com` are in your data center and have a good test result; Put these addresses in this field and leave a comma between them.

+To learn how to use multiple server names or SNI, read [this article](https://github.com/hiddify/Hiddify-Manager/wiki/How-to-use-subdomains-of-a-website-in-Reality).

 ## gRPC
 Turn on this button if you need to use gRPC in this protocol.